Are you a travel enthusiast new parent who can’t wait to take your little one outside and experience the world together?

 Bring Enough Snacks

 You have to screen them separately.
 So pack enough to keep your baby full in case of delayed flights, gridlocked streets, or any unforeseen circumstances.

 Try to Avoid Layovers

-Or choose flights with longer layovers.
-Of course, I didn’t mean a multi-day layover (unless you plan to explore another city/country in between).
-It’s so stressful when your connecting flight is in less than an hour, and you’re still trying to get a hold of the stroller, car seat, and other baby gears.
+It’s especially frustrating when your connecting flight is in less than an hour away, and you’re still attempting to locate the stroller, car seat, and other baby equipment.

 Book a direct flight or one with at least a 2-3 hours layover so that you don’t have to worry about missing your connecting flight.
 Also, try to fly during your child’s nap time if possible.